-Police: Child, mother strangled to death by man
+Ga. police arrest man accused of strangling child, mother to death

-LAWRENCEVILLE, Ga.
-(AP) — Police say a man has been charged with felony murder in the strangling of a woman and her 2-year-old son at a home in suburban Atlanta.
+LAWRENCEVILLE, Ga. — Police say a man has been charged with felony murder in the strangling of a woman and her 2-year-old son at a home in suburban Atlanta.

 Gwinnett County Police spokeswoman Cpl.
 Michele Pihera says 32-year-old Brandon Williams was arrested at a gas station after the deaths Sunday night.
 The mother died Monday morning at a hospital, a day after her son’s death.

-Pihera says the homeowner told police that Williams is his son and that the suspect choked the child and women who was renting a room at the home.
+Pihera says the homeowner told police that Williams is his son and that the suspect choked the child and the woman who was renting a room at the home.
 Police say the homeowner was working outside on a car during the attack.

 Williams was taken to the Gwinnett County Detention Center and is being held without bond.
 It’s unclear if he has an attorney.